Learn to fuel the gymnast for optimal performance and longevity in the sport.

 A gymnast may also need a sports drink if they are working out 4-5+ hours a day at high intensity in hot/humid climates.
 Or gymnastics facilities without air conditioning, which is common.

 Many gymnasts face logistical challenges when it comes to meal and snack schedules.
-Practices are often 4-5 hours long and span at least one meal or snack, so careful thought and planning are needed to ensure optimal fueling.
+Practices are often 4-5 hours long and span at least one meal or snack.
+As a result, careful thought and planning are needed to ensure optimal fueling.

 Meals should be consumed about every 4-5+ hours and snacks can be used to bridge in between meals, both to satisfy hunger and also to provide adequate nutrition for the gymnast.